 ‘Utterly compelling and terrifyingly timely.
 I could not put it down’ Pip Drysdale, bestselling author of The Sunday Girl

 ‘As a correspondent, I lived this world.
 Tim Ayliffe has written it’ Stan Grant, writer and broadcaster

-Tim Ayliffe has been a journalist for almost 20 years and is the Managing Editor of Television and Video for ABC News.
-He has also worked as TV News Editor for ABC News and the Executive Producer of ABC News Breakfast.
-Before joining the ABC in 2006, Tim worked in London for Sky News as a digital and television journalist.
-The Greater Good is the first book in a three-book series featuring John Bailey.
+Tim Ayliffe has been a journalist for more than 20 years and is the Managing Editor of Television and Video for ABC News and the former Executive Producer of News Breakfast.
+He has travelled widely and before joining the ABC he worked in London for British Sky News.
+A few years ago he turned his hand to writing global crime thrillers featuring former foreign correspondent John Bailey.
+He is the author of The Greater Good, State of Fear and The Enemy Within.
 When he's not writing or chasing news stories Tim rides bikes and surfs.
-He lives in Sydney with his wife, Justine Dougherty, and their two children, Penelope and Arthur.
+He lives in Sydney.

 Publisher: Simon & Schuster Australia (April 23, 2018)

 Length: 400 pages